 On average, these dogs need between 25 to 40 repetitions in order to learn an unknown command.
 Compared to the Golden Retriever, average dogs learn at least 5 times slower!
 Instead of a few minutes, it could take them half a day to learn a command.

 As for obedience intelligence, average dogs will obey a known command on the first attempt with a 50% or higher success rate.
 They’re not nearly as obedient as the Golden Retriever, but still not bad at all.

 There’s nothing wrong with being average intelligent.
-In fact, some of the world’s most popular dog breeds fall into this “average” IQ category.
-For example, the Australian Shepherd, Boxer, Dachshund, Great Dane and the Siberian Husky are average, yet regarded by many owners as smart.
+Some of the world’s most popular dog breeds fall into this “average” IQ class.
+For example, the Australian Shepherd, Boxer, Dachshund, Great Dane and the Siberian Husky are average, yet regarded by owners as smart.